-The ACL was \$101.3 million, or 1.41 percent of total portfolio loans, at December 31, 2022, compared to \$98.6 million, or 1.41 percent of total portfolio loans, at December 31, 2021.
-The increase in the ACL of \$2.8 million was due to a shift between the qualitative and quantitative reserves as well as loan growth.
-Our total qualitative reserve increased \$9.3 million primarily related to a \$4.0 million increase in our forecast due to concern with the overall outlook of the economy and a \$5.3 million increase in other qualitative factors.
-Our quantitative reserve decreased \$4.8 million primarily due to significant improvement in our CRE hotel portfolio, which was partially offset by deterioration in the C&I portfolio primarily related to a large relationship downgraded to substandard during the year.
-Specific reserves on loans individually assessed decreased \$1.7 million from prior year due to the resolution of a C&I relationship through a note sale.
+The ACL was \$108.0 million, or 1.41 percent of total portfolio loans, at December 31, 2023, compared to \$101.3 million, or 1.41 percent of total portfolio loans, at December 31, 2022.
+The increase in the ACL of \$6.7 million was primarily due to a \$7.7 million increase in our qualitative reserve mainly related to deterioration in the Commercial Real Estate Price Index and a higher C&I segment specific reserve which captures additional expected losses that are not included in the quantitative model.
+Our quantitative reserve decreased \$1.0 million primarily due to a reduction in criticized and classified loans mainly in our CRE healthcare and CRE hotel portfolios partially offset by higher C&I substandard loans and loan growth during 2023.